AssetFetch/spec/spec.md

 ### Response payloads

 The payload of all responses from a provider MUST be valid JSON and SHOULD use the Content-Type header `application/json`.
-The exact structure of the data for individual endpoints is specified in the [Data model](#data-model) section.
+The exact structure of the data for individual endpoints is specified in the [Endpoint section](#endpoint-list).

 ## User-Agent